NWalker1208/auto-mute/README.md

 A command-line tool to automatically mute specific words from audio and video files.
 Currently just a proof-of-concept.
 Originally intended for censoring profanity, but I've tried to make it a bit more general purpose.

-Uses OpenAI Whisper to transcribe audio and ffmpeg to apply filters.
+Uses OpenAI Whisper to transcribe audio and ffmpeg to extract audio and apply filters.

 ## Usage

 > :warning: Currently only tested in WSL.

-Right now, `automute.py` just uses hard-coded paths for the input and output files.
-It expects there to be a `video.mp4` file in the working directory, and it will output a `filtered-video.mp4` file.
-I plan to make this much more flexible in the future.
+Install the requirements listed in `requirements.txt`, then run `python src/automute.py --help` for usage information.

 ## To-Do

 - Improve command line interface:
+  - Argument for file of filters to use.
+  - Argument for padding to add around words.
+  - Arguments for other settings to pass on to whisper (e.g., model).
+- Avoid writing intermediate files to disk, or at least keep them in a temp directory.
+- Avoid re-extracting/transcribing audio if the input file hasn't changed.

+## To-Done

+- Improve command line interface:
   - Arguments for input and output files.
   - Arguments for which words/patterns to filter.
-  - Arguments for other settings to pass on to whisper.cpp.
   - Show less output from tools.
-- Avoid writing intermediate files to disk, or at least keep them in a temp directory.
-- Avoid re-extracting/transcribing audio if the input file hasn't changed.

-## To-Done

 - Get more accurate word-level timestamps.
   - The whisper library's "word timestamps" option seems to work better than the token-level timestamps I get from whisper.cpp.
 This option uses "the cross-attention pattern and dynamic time warping."
   - In theory, whisper.cpp's built-in dtw option should provide similar output, but I haven't been able to get this feature to work.
 See ggerganov/whisper.cpp#2301.